2/27/2025

 Chief Executive Officer

 Thanks for the question, Kristen.
-You highlighted one of the most important factors for individuals with PKU, and that is the ability to have a therapy that enables them to liberalize their diet, quite simply taking more protein.
-As we've talked about, one of the compelling parts of the CPTARIN data package that's continuing to evolve is the evidence that the vast majority of patients are able to liberalize their diet.
-We're gonna be giving an update on the feed tolerance protocol at the upcoming ACMG meeting next month in March, but I'll give you a sneak preview and say that we're gonna be able to show that over 97% of patients in the feed protocol are able to liberalize their diet, and about two-thirds of patients are able to get to the RDA, the recommended daily allowance of protein, and beyond, including a number of patients who are able to get to two times the RDA.
-What that means is not only are we enabling virtually all the patients in the protocol to take more protein, which is incredibly important for patients, any amount of diet liberalization is incredibly meaningful, but we're able, with CPTARIN treatment, to enable many, or the majority of the individuals, to get beyond the recommended level of protein for you or me.
-So that's not only a little protein, that really could be life-altering, and what we've seen on social media, in fact, what you called out in your note in the research that you did on social media posts related to CPTARIN is that we're hearing anecdotes from patients saying they're having pizza and hamburgers and really changing their life significantly as a result of CPTARIN therapy.
-And that's what continues, that evidence that we're seeing in trials, that we're hearing from social media posts, continue to support our conviction of our ability to deliver a meaningful therapy for the full spectrum of patients, including those not well-served by current therapies and those with classical BKU that are therapy-naive.
-So again, we continue to collect these data, and the story keeps getting stronger and stronger.
+You highlighted one of the most important factors for individuals with PKU, and that is the ability to have a therapy that enables them to liberalize their diet, quite simply take in more protein.
+As we've talked about, one of the compelling parts of the CpTarin data package that's continuing to evolve is the evidence that the vast majority of patients are able to liberalize their diet.
+We're going to be giving an update on the feed tolerance protocol at the upcoming ACMG meeting next month in March, but I'll give you a sneak preview and say that we're going to be able to show that over 97% of patients in the free protocol are able to liberalize their diet, and about two-thirds of patients are able to get to the RDA, the recommended daily allowance of protein and beyond, including a number of patients who are able to get to two times the RDA.
+What that means is not only are we enabling virtually all the patients in the protocol to take more protein, which is incredibly important for patients.
+Any amount of diet liberalization is incredibly meaningful.
+But we're able, with sepia-terra treatment, to enable many or the majority of the individuals to get beyond the recommended level of protein for you or me.
+So that's not only a little protein, that really could be life-altering.
+And what we've seen on social media, in fact, what you called out in your note in the research that you did on social media, posts related to CBTRN is that we're hearing anecdotes from patients saying they're having pizza and hamburgers and really changing their life significantly as a result of CBTRN therapy.
+And that evidence that we're seeing in trials, that we're hearing from social media posts, continue to support our conviction of our ability to deliver a meaningful therapy for the full spectrum of patients, including those not well served by current therapies and those with classical PKU that are therapy naive.
+So again, we continue to collect these data and the story keeps getting stronger and stronger.

 speaker